pbjorklund/pbjorklundblog/content/posts/developers-not-needed.md

 ### End

 Coding is just the beginning.
-The ability to innovate, design, and understand the needs of users will become a much more valuable skill.
-Does not bode well for the stereotypical cave dwelling math genius developer.
+The ability to innovate, design, and understand the needs of users will become a much more valuable skill in the near term.
+Does not bode well for the stereotypical cave dwelling math genius developer but gives empathic developers a head start.

 And for everyone else?
 Get ready for a world where building digital products is as common as making a PowerPoint presentation.

-Just remember, because you can build something, doesn't always mean you should.
+So we will have AI building 100x more applications for people that have no idea about security in a world where data is gold.
+Something to consider.